 - 1. At the point that the student is unable to apply appropriate self-discipline, the teacher works with the student to resolve the issue.
 Teachers may choose to assign a detention or offer some other consequence as part of the disciplinary process. - 2.
 The teacher may choose to contact the student's parents. - 3.
-If the problem continues, the student is referred to the principal.
-The principal will work with the student and teacher and will advise parents of the situation, and will consider convening with the parents and others, which may include the student's pastor, to resolve the situation.
+If the problem continues, the student is referred to the Assistant Principal.
+The Assistant Principal will work with the student and teacher and will advise parents of the situation, and will consider convening with the parents and others, which may include the student's pastor, to resolve the situation.
 Some situations may warrant suspension from classes. - 4.
-If the matter remains unresolved, the principal will consider options which include placing the student on disciplinary probation.
+If the matter remains unresolved, the matter may be referred to the principal who will consider options which include placing the student on disciplinary probation.
 Such probation establishes the conditions of continued enrollment. - 5.
 In the event that a student apparently refuses to accept the ministry offered and consistently demonstrates an unwillingness to cooperate with the school, the student may be disqualified for continued enrollment at Lutheran High School.
 If enrollment is discontinued, the school will seek opportunities to continue this ministry or to provide it from other sources.
 When the student expresses a desire to return to the community of LHS and to work within its rules of conduct, the school administration will review the option of re-enrollment.